“Building a golf course should just not be this hard.”

-Starting this year, Trinity Forest will host the PGA Tour’s AT&T Byron Nelson, and is sure to garner attention and rattle some players.
-Think of holding the Open Championship in the U.S., in the middle of Texas, in May.
-Just as the great Scottish courses like St. Andrews, Troon, and Dornoch frustrate players with odd kicks, funky bounces, and tough greens, so will Trinity Forest.
-It will force players to be creative and think differently—something that may meet a frosty reception among the pampered pros.
+Starting in 2018, Trinity Forest started hosting the PGA Tour’s AT&T Byron Nelson, and quickly garnered attention and rattled some players.
+Had the conditions been dryer in 2018 it would have played like the great Scottish courses and frustrated players even more with odd kicks, funky bounces, and tough greens.
+In years ahead it will force players to be creative and think differently—something that may meet a frosty reception among the pampered pros.

 The architects are justifiably proud of their work, and having seen and played the course, I agree that they should be.
 So would they do it again?
 Is another landfill site in the offing?
 Says Coore, “I speak for Ben and me when I say this was our first, and it will be our last.”